brimdata/super/book/src/super-sql/aggregates/dcount.md

 ### Description

-The _dcount_ aggregation function uses hyperloglog to estimate distinct values of the input in a memory efficient manner.
+The _dcount_ aggregate function uses hyperloglog to estimate distinct values of the input in a memory efficient manner.

 ### Examples